carlesfernandez/gnsssdr-telecorenta/README.md

    lsusb
    ```

-   in you terminal.
+   in your terminal.
 You will get something like:

    ```
    Bus 004 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub